science64/Orion/README.md

 When submitting a YouTube URL in the chat, a popup will open allowing you to set up this endpoint.

 This repository already provides this functionality in the plugins folder, to use it you will need to have PHP enabled on your server.

+Note: You do not need a server to run this project as long as you do not want to use certain features, such as the one mentioned above.

 If you wish, you can implement the following code on another server of your choice and point to the correct endpoint.